-- 1. Position your mobility device as close as possible to your seat.
+- 1. Reduce the gap between transfer surface (B) and mobility device seat © to the minimum distance A necessary to perform transfer.
 This might have to be done by an attendant. - 2.
-Align casters parallel to drive wheels to improve stability during transfer. - 3.
+Align castors parallel to drive wheels to improve stability during transfer. - 3.
 Always switch your mobility device off. - 4.
 Always engage both motor locks/clutches and free wheel hubs (if fitted) to prevent wheels from moving. - 5.
 Depending on armrest type of your mobility device, detach armrest or swivel it up. - 6.
-Now slide into mobility device.
+Now slide in or out of your mobility device.